 Before storm season arrives, check your homeowners or renters insurance.

 - Know the difference between actual cost and replacement value.
+Do you have the kind of insurance you really want?

 - Take photos or video of your belongings and your home.
 Include the contents of closets and drawers.